-IGPAC recommends that the Trade Promotion Coordinating Committee (TPCC), the Trade Policy Review Group (TPRG) and the Trade Policy Staff Committee (TPSC) be expanded or reconfigured to include state and local government representation (e.g. interested IGPAC members, designated State Points of Contact for the USTR, other relevant agency officials), academic experts and private sector representation.
+IGPAC recommends that the Trade Promotion Coordinating Committee (TPCC), the Trade Policy Review Group (TPRG) and the Trade Policy Staff Committee (TPSC) be expanded or reconfigured to include state and local government representation (e.g. interested IGPAC members, designated State Points of Contact for the USTR, other relevant agency officials) and private sector representation.
 Issues for the attention and action on the part of a newly expanded trade promotion and trade policy consultative process might include:

 - Establishing and fully funding a formal, regularly scheduled mechanism for US federal-state trade policy consultations in light of the increasing state role in trade policy formulation, negotiation and dispute resolution.
-Consultations would address trade and investment agreement negotiations that may impact state laws and practices, and would continue into implementation and dispute settlement phases.
+Consultations would address trade and investment agreement negotiations that may impact state laws and practices, implementation issues, and any state-related issues raised by ongoing or prospective disputes. .
 To be most effective and inclusive, this consultative mechanism would: - need a structure with sufficient budgetary support and resources to develop essential institutional capacity; - build upon the annual National Forum on Trade Policy (started by North Carolina in December 2003 and being supported by Centers for International Business Education and Research around the nation); and - be informed by best practices of trading partners, such as the Canadian federal-provincial model for trade consultations (C-Trade).

-The creation of a consultative federal-state trade policy infrastructure could serve to bridge trade policy gaps between federal agency understanding of varied state processes and states' understanding of the scope of federal requests -- and between federal agency needs and expectations, and states' capacity to respond in a timely and effective fashion.
+The creation of this type of consultative federal-state trade policy infrastructure is critically important to bridge the trade policy gaps that currently exist between the manner in which federal agencies currently view varied state processes, and states' understanding of the scope of federal requests - as well as the gaps that exist between federal agency needs and expectations, and states' capacity to respond in an effective fashion.